Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/03-HOG-CI-stages.md

 The gitlab Continuous Integration (CI) uses [YAML files](https://docs.gitlab.com/ee/ci/yaml/) to define which commands it must run.
 Because of this you will need to add a .gitlab-ci.yml file to your the root folder of your repository.

-HOG foresees that the continuous integration of your firmware uses the same tcl script runner locally (directly or by usage of the Vivado/Quartus GUI).
+Hog foresees that the continuous integration of your firmware uses the same tcl script runner locally (directly or by usage of the Vivado/Quartus GUI).
 Sadly we can not provide a unique working configuration for all projects you therefore have to configure the gitlab CI by creating a custom YAML file.
 The good news is you do not have to write it from scratch, instead your YAML will simply extend a common set of scripts by defining few variables specific to your project.
 This can be achieved by requiring your YAML file to depend on a common base: ./Hog/gitlab-ci.yml Below you can find few features that might be useful when extending this file.
-At the end of this section we provide a simple (HOW TO extend HOG Continuous Integration scripts)[#HOW-TO-extend-HOG-Continuous-Integration-scripts]
+At the end of this section we provide a simple (HOW TO extend Hog Continuous Integration scripts)[#HOW-TO-extend-Hog-Continuous-Integration-scripts]

 The Hog continuous integration is divided in multiple chains.
 All the chains depend on a single initial stage namely `merge`.